 Early History of the Allten family

 This web page shows only a small excerpt of our Allten research.
-Another 161 words (12 lines of text) covering the years 1284 and 1190 are included under the topic Early Allten History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1284, 1648, 1709, 1763, 1705, 1712, 1709, 1190, 1792, 1867, 1792, 1814 and 1874 are included under the topic Early Allten History in all our PDF Extended History products and printed products wherever possible.

 Allten Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Allten include Alton, Allton, Allten, Alten, Altoun, Althoun, Althan, Althaun, Aulton, Dalton and many more.

 Early Notables of the Allten family (pre 1700)

 Outstanding amongst the family at this time was Michael Dalton (d.
 1648?), English author of two legal works of high repute in the seventeenth century, the son of Thomas Dalton...

 Some of the Allten family moved to Ireland, but this topic is not covered in this excerpt.